Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Pipe 1 uses Pool1.

-You plan to implement another project named Project.
+You plan to implement another project named Project2.

 Project2 will have a build pipeline named Pipe2 that builds an application named App2.